Welcome to GeneWatch UK

 - GM insects

-The UK-based company Oxitec, owned by Intrexon, has applied to release a second generation of its GM mosquitoes in Florida and California.
+In May 2023, Oxitec withdrew its application to release GM mosquitoes in California.
+The UK-based company Oxitec, owned by Intrexon, had applied to release a second generation of its GM mosquitoes in Florida and California.
 Read GeneWatch UK's submissions to the US Environmental Protection Agency (EPA) here and here.

 A scientific paper reports that genes from Oxitec's GM mosquitoes, released in experiments in Brazil, have spread into the wild population of mosquitoes.
 See also the reports in the Cayman Compass and Yale News.>